Kazuki-tam/vitam/README.md

 ## Features

-- Less code and easier to understand than other modern templates such as projects based on React and Vue.
+- Less code and easier to understand than other modern templates.
-- Get notification about TypeScripts error and warnings through ESLint
+- Errors and warnings are displayed through ESLint
 - Fast Hot Module Replacement with Vite
 - Breaking HTML smaller files with a simple template engine
 - Quick local server starts